giannef/Simulations-mito-nuclear-discordance/README.md

-# Simulations-mito-nuclear-discordance
+# Simulations mito-nuclear discordance and sex-biased dispersal correlation in SLiM
-Codes that have been used to test the correlation between mitonuclear discordance and sex biased dispersal using SLiM
+Codes that have been used to test the correlation between mito-nuclear discordance and sex-biased dispersal using SLiM

 To run the simulations we used the following scripts: